What is issue tracking?

 Issue tracking does not have to be achieved by using a software solution by definition.
 However, the two are frequently used in conjunction.
 It is possible to accomplish the bulk of issue tracking procedures through an issue tracking system.
 This app captures client problems and guides them through a journey, making it easier for customer service representatives to see the customer’s problem timeline.

-Because issue tracking is most typically used to uncover and resolve defects in software, you’ll find issue tracking systems to be more prevalent in beta and alpha software than in stable releases of the product.
+Because issue tracking is most typically used to uncover and resolve defects in software, you’ll find issue tracking systems to be more prevalent in beta and alpha software than in stable product releases.

 The Importance of Issue Tracking